xmtp/awesome-xmtp/README.md

 ## Automation 🤖

 * [Chainjet](https://chainjet.io/) - XMTP at the heart of every automation
-* [ChromeExt](https://ethglobal.com/showcase/chromeext-chatonweb3withtokengatingcontent-mq751) - XMTP web3 chat improvement that with chrome notification, token gating and NFT unlocking widget in chat box ;)
+* [ChromeExt](https://ethglobal.com/showcase/chromeext-chatonweb3withtokengatingcontent-mq751) - XMTP web3 chat improvement with chrome notification, token gating and NFT unlocking widget in chat box ;)
 * [Relay](https://ethglobal.com/showcase/relay-85njt) - Zapier for web3.
 Automate notifications on EVM compatible chains for triggers like specific prices, liquidation percentages, changes in owners, and more.
 Get a notification to your XMTP account when the trigger crosses your desired value.
 * [Roll a Mate](https://ethglobal.com/showcase/roll-a-mate-ob574) - Send money on Ethereum Mainnet with transfers costing from zero to 4 cents
 * [AirTracker](https://ethglobal.com/showcase/airtracker-8qstn) - Airtracker brings decentralized asset tracking into the mainstream by using XMTP messaging to notify users about significant changes in their assets’ locations.